-Critical infrastructure has become a prime target for cyberattacks, as digital systems continue to replace traditional controls and introduce new, unknown and complex cybersecurity vulnerabilities.
-From transportation and financial services to power and chemical plants, healthcare facilities and data centers, owners of critical systems are now faced with the challenge of mitigating cyberattacks while maintaining reliability and availability of operations.
+Critical infrastructure has become a prime target for cyberattacks, as digital systems continue to replace traditional controls and introduce new, unknown, and complex cybersecurity vulnerabilities.

-Traditionally analog and disparate, connected industrial control systems (ICS) and SCADA systems provide attackers the advantage of infiltrating just one system to gain control of every system and device connected to it.
-As a result, a single successful cyberattack could potentially take an entire sector of critical infrastructure offline, disrupting operations, denying availability, costing millions of dollars per hour and risking public safety.
+Traditionally analog and disparate, today’s connected industrial control systems (ICS) and SCADA systems now provide attackers the advantage of infiltrating just one system to gain control of every system and device connected to it.
+As a result, a single successful cyberattack could potentially take an entire sector of critical infrastructure offline, disrupting operations, denying availability, costing millions of dollars per hour, and risking public safety.

 Massive investment has gone into securing and encrypting the communications devices, links, and data we all rely on today for virtually every aspect of our lives.
 Each piece of communications equipment in the chain, however, contains software and firmware with chronic vulnerabilities that can serve as landing points for cyber attacks.
 Moreover, many parts of our communications networks are identical, making them susceptible to potentially devastating replication attacks.

 Automotive and vehicle fleets are more connected than ever, with telematics systems, communications systems, electronic logging and more proliferating attack vectors.These vectors can enable cyber criminals to take over vehicle operations, and steal sensitive data and high value cargo.
 While connected vehicles certainly enable safety, mobility, and environmental efficiencies, adding interconnectivity introduces significant new risks to fleet operators, drivers, and even the general public.